sezero/umr/README.md

 - Fixes for crashes when run to process multiple files.
 - Support for 64 bit systems.
 - Support for big endian systems.
-- Support for Return to NaPali *.umx music.
+- Support for Return to NaPali and Mobile Forces *.umx music.
 - Support for file version 63, 65, 69, 71, 72, 73, 79, 80, 81, 83, and
-  85 sound files from Wheel of Time, Unreal Tournament, DS9 The Fallen, Rune and Undying.
+  85 sound files from Wheel of Time, DS9 The Fallen, Tactical Ops, Rune, Mobile Forces and Undying.
 - Several code cleanups.

 Supported UMX files:
 --------------------
-- UMX music from from Unreal, Return to NaPali, Unreal Tournament, and DeusEx are extracted successfully.
+- UMX music from Unreal, Return to NaPali, Unreal Tournament, DeusEx, Tactical Ops, and Mobile Forces are extracted successfully.

 Supported UAX files:
 --------------------
-- UAX sound packages from Unreal, Return to NaPali, Unreal Tournament, DeusEx, Klingon Honor Guard, Wheel of Time, DS9: The Fallen, Undying, and Rune are extracted successfully.
+- UAX sound packages from Unreal, Return to NaPali, Unreal Tournament, DeusEx, Klingon Honor Guard, Wheel of Time, DS9: The Fallen, Undying, Nerf Arena Blast, Rune, Tactical Ops and Mobile Forces are extracted successfully.

 Known problems:
 ---------------